800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

-Unlike other penguin in Antarctica, gentoos sport brightly colored bills and feet.
-They measure between 20 and 36 inches tall and are the fastest underwater swimmers.
-They are frequently spotted in the summertime with their chicks on the Antarctic Peninsula.
+Sporting brightly colored bills and feet, gentoos are the fastest underwater swimmers of the penguin species.
+They spend the summertime with their chicks on the Antarctic Peninsula.

-Rockhoppers - the smallest penguins in Antarctica - bear striking features, including a black forehead, red eyes and bright-yellow eyebrows.
+Rockhoppers are distinguished by their diminutive stature, black forehead, red eyes and striking yellow eyebrows.
 They nest in the Falklands, with chicks hatching in mid-December through January.

-With an average wingspan of 11.5 feet, these birds can glide for hours at a time.
-(In fact, they never flap their wings mid-air.)
-A&K Philanthropy's Save the Albatross project is devoted to helping save these magnificent seabirds from dying needlessly on long-line fishing hooks.
+With an average wingspan of 11.5 feet, these awe-inspiring birds can glide for hours at a time.
+A&K Philanthropy's Save the Albatross project is devoted to preserving these magnificent seabirds.

 Called "sea bears" by early mariners, this medium-size seal was nearly hunted to extinction in the 19th century for its grayish brown coat.
 Today, some four million flourish on South Georgia.

 Bearing long pectoral fins, a knobby head and formidable length, humpbacks feed in polar waters during the summer months — often breaching and slapping the water in dramatic fashion.

 Luxury Expedition Cruises

 Dec 12, 2017: Special Family Holiday Departure